scipp/scippneutron/docs/about/about.rst

 License
 -------

-Scipp is available as open source under the `GPL license <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.
+Scipp and scippneutron are available as open source under the `GPL license <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.

 Source code and development
 ---------------------------

-Scipp is hosted and developed `on GitHub <https://github.com/scipp/scipp/projects>`_.
+Scippneutron is hosted and developed `on GitHub <https://github.com/scipp/scippneutron/projects>`_.